Nirs123/Nirs123.github.io/_wiki/more_wiki.md

 ---
-title: IA
+title: Mooooore
 layout: single
 sidebar:
   nav: "wiki"
 ---

-This is the main IA wiki page.
+This is the more wiki page.